Paradise Lost (band): Nuclear Blast (2016–present)

 On 1 September 2017, Paradise Lost released their 15th studio album, Medusa.
 The band continued their return to a much heavier, more doomier sound.
-Singer Nick Holmes said "...definitely our heaviest album; the heaviest we've done."
+Singer Nick Holmes said "...definitely our heaviest album; the heaviest we've done".
 Medusa was well received by fans and critics alike.

 2018 marked the band's 30th anniversary and was celebrated through select dates around UK and mainland Europe, including their first gig in the hometown of Halifax, as well as a South and North American tour with Solstafir and The Atlas Moth.
-In November 2019, Decibel Books issued the band's authorized biography, No Celebration: The Official Story of Paradise Lost.
+In November 2019, Decibel Books issued the band's authorised biography, No Celebration: The Official Story of Paradise Lost.
 The book was authored by American journalist David E. Gehlke.

-In March 2020, Nuclear Blast announced the release of the group's 16th studio album, Obsidian, on 15 May.
+In March 2020, Nuclear Blast announced the release of the group's 16th studio album, Obsidian, for 15 May.
 Nick Holmes described it as "one of the most eclectic albums we have done in some time, we have miserable songs, sad songs, slow songs and faster songs.
 Did I mention miserable?".
-First single, Fall from Grace premiered on 20 March, along with a music video.
+The first single, "Fall from Grace", premiered on 20 March, along with a music video.
 The next year, the band released a live album titled At the Mill; while the album was recorded live, the band played with no audience due to the COVID-19 pandemic.
-On September 7, 2022, drummer Waltteri Väyrynen was announced to have departed from the band, who found a temporary replacement in drummer Guido Montanarini.
+On 7 September 2022, drummer Waltteri Väyrynen was announced to have departed from the band, who found a temporary replacement in drummer Guido Montanarini.
 Montanarini also performs with Paradise Lost guitarist/keyboardist Gregor Mackintosh in the band Strigoi.
 Väyrynen since joined Opeth as their permanent drummer.